HP EliteBook 845 G11 vs Lenovo ThinkPad T14s Gen 6

 Battery Life

-The ThinkPad T14s delivers 10-12 hours of real productivity.
-The EliteBook 845 manages 7-8 hours.
-That’s a 3-4 hour gap, the difference between lasting a full workday unplugged and needing to find a charger after lunch.
+The ThinkPad T14s gave me 10 to 12 hours of real productivity.
+The EliteBook 845 tapped out around 7 to 8 hours.
+That 3 to 4 hour gap is the difference between lasting a full workday unplugged and scrambling for a charger after lunch.
+I noticed it every single day.

 Winner: Lenovo ThinkPad T14s Gen 6.
 Dominant battery life advantage.